skpref/skpref/README.rst

    array([0, 1, 1, 2, 2, 3, 3, 4]))

 Where the first element that is returned is a pandas DataFrame that represents that data as pairwise comparisons and the second element is a numpy array that is the index of the oringinal observation.
-For example rows one and two of the pairwise comparison table all correspond to row one in the original table ('car' being chosen from ['car', 'train', 'bicycle'] note we initialise rows by 0).
+For example, rows one and two of the pairwise comparison table all correspond to row one in the original table ('car' being chosen from ['car', 'train', 'bicycle'] note we initialise rows by 0).
 Thus allowing us to use pairwise comparison models also to work with this discrete choice data.
 All of this is accomplished in the back end of the package through the Task object design.